static-web-server/static-web-server/docs/content/features/memory-cache.md

 1. **First request**: SWS reads the file from disk, streams the response to the client, and simultaneously populates the cache store.
 2. **Subsequent requests** (within TTL/TTI): SWS serves the response directly from memory — zero disk I/O.
-3. **Concurrent misses**: A single-flight semaphore serializes concurrent cache misses, ensuring the file is read from disk only once per key.
+3. **Concurrent misses**: The underlying cache store is fully concurrent and thread-safe.
+Brief duplicate reads under contention are benign and resolve themselves once the entry is populated.
 4. **Eviction**: Entries that exceed TTL, idle beyond TTI, or are displaced by the LFU/LRU policies are evicted automatically.

 !!! tip "Pair with static compression"